 Favorite Products After Flying

-Once you've landed, the work doesn't end.
+Once you've landed, it's still very normal to feel off for a few hours.
 Here are some tips for getting your bearings after flying with vestibular migraine.

 - Ancient Minerals Magnesium Chloride Flakes and Magnesium Lotion with Melatonin.
 They nearly always get flagged by TSA who probably think I’m transporting something nefarious, but it’s acceptable to fly with.
 The flakes are great to take a bath with when you first get in.
 Quiet the mind, relax and center yourself in your environment.
 If you don't want to hassle with the flakes, the lotion is a great alternative.
 It contains melatonin so if you're dealing with time changes, it will help you sleep.